cameronmathis/COMP4300/Project3/README.md

 COMP 4300
 =====================
-Cameron Mathis
+Cameron Mathis - clm0081
 Project 3
-10/30/20
+11/29/20

 Overview:
 -------------

-In this lab we migrated a single cycle MIPS machine to a pipe line MIPS machine.
+In this lab I extended my migrated my multi-cycle machine to a pipe line machine.

-With that comes a few complications.

-Program
+Pipe Line Machine
 -------------

-To run the program:

-    make
-    ./pipeSimulator.o

-clean up:
+In order to compile the pipe line machine, navigate to the project folder and run the command:

+	$ ./pipeline.sh compile

+In order to run the pipe line machine, run the command:

+	$ ./pipeline.sh run

+You should see this:

+>Please enter a word:

+Type any word and hit enter.

+Once you are done simulating the pipe line machine run:

-    make clean
+	$ ./pipeline.sh clean

-Currently it is defaulted to lab3b to run

-Results
+This will clean up the project folder.

+Results:
 -------------

-###Lab3a:

-Number of Instructions Executed (IC): 68
-Number of Cycles Spent in Execution (C): 263
-Number of NOPs: 196
-Goodbye.

-###Lab3b:

-Please enter a word: hahahah
+Please enter a word: hahahah <br/>
-"The string is a palindrome."
+"The string is a palindrome." <br/>

-Number of Instructions Executed (IC): 65
+Number of Instructions Executed (IC): 65 <br/>
-Number of Cycles Spent in Execution (C): 124
+Number of Cycles Spent in Execution (C): 124 <br/>
-Number of NOPs: 60
+Number of NOPs: 60 <br/>
-Goodbye.

-Please enter a word: notslsf
-"The string is not a palindrome."

-Number of Instructions Executed (IC): 47
-Number of Cycles Spent in Execution (C): 95
-Number of NOPs: 49
-Goodbye.

-###Lab3c:

-Number of Instructions Executed (IC): 12
-Number of Cycles Spent in Execution (C): 16
-Number of NOPs: 5
-Goodbye.

 Notes
 -------------

-#### "..type..Code.txt" Files ####
+#### "lab3c.s" File ####

-If you take a look in these, they will have two main sections; ".text" and ".data".
+This file has two main sections; ".text" and ".data".

 >".text"

 This is where the binary for the code is.
-Humans read it as addi $t1, $t1, 1 the computer reads it as "0x01323281".
-Weird huh?

 >".data"